 Some people want a bit more consideration of their feelings in relationships, school and in the workplace, and it’s becoming more acceptable for them to ask for what they want.
 It may seem weak and whiney (to some people) especially if the asking is done in an entitled or condescending manner, or by mandate with rules and scripts and shaming statements – like some people thought the corporate speak chart was doing.
 But in my opinion, it’s worth thinking about the chart even if it’s limited and has some problems, taking what’s useful, and disregarding the kitchy cringy corporate-speak directive tone.

-The themes that emerged in the conversation brought to mind a wonderful article called “Why Your Sensitivity is Really a Strength” by Crystal Hoshaw, earlier this year, which I think is helpful in putting the passions stirred by this little corporate-speak preachy chart, into better perspective.
+The themes that emerged in the conversation brought to mind a wonderful article called “Why Your Sensitivity is Really a Strength” by Crystal Hoshaw, from earlier this year, which I think is helpful in putting the passions stirred by this little corporate-speak preachy chart, into better perspective.
 I think the article’s advice about looking at emotional reactions like they’re icebergs with layers and levels, is helpful.
 I wonder what lies beneath strong emotional reactions, like neediness, anger, frustration.
 I had to look at my own reactions in this conversation among friends and friends of friends and wonder about what was getting stirred up in me.

 My biggest take away from the conversation was noticing the diversity of sensibilities and sensitivities and how for myself, I like to work at (and help others work at) being freer in communicating what’s on my mind and what I need, and more accepting of others doing the same; and also knowing we can’t always get everything we want or think we need.
 And that that’s very often ok – like when you choose to stay at the job or in the relationship anyway – even if disappointing.